jbrekle/IEXCloudClient.NetCore/README.md

 * everything wrapped in interfaces for easier testing/mocking in consuming projects

 ## current limitations
-* only `trade` events SSE streaming implemented yet. ther event types require a paid license, which I don't have yet.
+* only `trade` events SSE streaming implemented yet.
+Other event types require a paid license, which I don't have.
 So I could not test it.
-If you can help out, it should be easy to extend: copy and adapt `TradeEventSource.cs`
+If you can help out, it should be easy to extend (see `TradeEventSource.cs`).
 * signing of requests implemented as a prototype but might not be working yet.
 Hashes are  calculated correcly (i have a green unit test that compares with the reference iplementation from https://iexcloud.io/docs/api/#getting-the-secret-for-a-signed-token) but somehow I seem to miss a detail or its limited to paid licenses, server responds with `400 Bad request`.

 ## Getting Started